Teradata/techbytes-using-python-with-vantage/README-TBv2_Py.txt

 Python with Teradata Vantage" TechBytes demo so you can try out hands-on the code examples across the aforementioned parts of this TechBytes demo.

-The demo files are Python notebooks
+The demo files are Python notebooks with the code, HTML printouts of completed code execution for reference, short presentations about each demo part, and the demo data.

 The demo data is a collection of 3 data sets in the Inputs/Data/ folder, namely:
 - Accounts